 Let me be upfront about something.

 We built TS Newswire in 2020 to solve a specific problem: legitimate businesses with serious products and serious stories were being ignored — or actively turned away — by mainstream PR platforms not built for them.
 We started with crypto, iGaming, and health brands.
-We've distributed over 30,000 press releases since then.
-We've learned a lot about what actually moves the needle.
+We've distributed over 30,000 press releases since then, and we've learned a lot about what actually moves the needle.

-Heavy industry is new to our focus — but the problem isn't new to us at all.
-It's the same one we've been solving since day one: great companies that are invisible in the media, while their competitors quietly build the brand recognition that wins contracts.
+Heavy industry is newer to our focus — and I'm not going to pretend otherwise.
+But the problem isn't new to us at all.
+It's the same one we've been solving since day one: good companies that are invisible in the media, while their competitors quietly build the recognition that wins contracts.

-The mining company that gets featured on Bloomberg before a procurement decision.
-The infrastructure firm whose CEO is quoted in a trade journal during a government tender process.
-The construction equipment manufacturer who shows up in Yahoo Finance when an investor is doing due diligence.
+The mining company featured on a financial wire before a procurement decision.
+The infrastructure firm whose CEO is quoted in a trade journal during a government tender.
+The equipment manufacturer that shows up in search — and now in ChatGPT — when an investor or buyer runs due diligence.

 Those aren't accidents.
-That's PR — and it works as hard in heavy industry as in any sector we've ever operated in.
+That's PR, and it works as hard in construction and heavy industry as in any sector we've operated in.

-Before we discuss PR strategy, let's establish what's at stake here — because the scale of this industry makes the media silence around it almost absurd.
+Before the strategy, the scale — because the size of this industry makes the media silence around it almost absurd.

-Here's what makes that context important for PR: when an industry is this large and moving this fast, the companies that control the narrative control the deal flow.
-Procurement decisions at this scale involve months of research, multiple stakeholders, and extensive due diligence.
-Your media presence — or absence — is part of that evaluation process whether you've acknowledged it or not.
+Here's why that matters for PR: when an industry is this large and moving this fast, the companies that control the narrative control the deal flow.
+Procurement decisions at this scale involve months of research, multiple stakeholders, and heavy due diligence.
+Your media presence — or absence — is part of that evaluation whether you've acknowledged it or not.

 Newsletter